severalnines/docs/user-guide/timescaledb/query-monitor.rst

 	- TimeScaleDB user.

 * **Client**
 	- IP address of the client connected to this backend.
-If this field is null, it indicates either that the client is connected via a Unix socket on the server machine or that this is an internal process such as autovacuum.
+If this field is null, it indicates either that the client is connected via a Unix socket on the server machine or that this is an internal process such as auto-vacuum.

 * **Query**
 	- Text of this backend's most recent query.
 If state is active this field shows the currently executing query.
 In all other states, it shows the last query that was executed.